 - Indigenous Food Ways

 All Farm School students will also participate in a minimum of 350 hours of practical crop production and post-harvest experience under the direction and/or supervision of Farm School staff or other community mentors.
 Practicum will also involve personal projects and special events.
 The majority of practical farming experience will occur at the TFS Farm with the opportunity of conducting self-directed projects with the support of experienced farm staff.

 Farm address: 4990 28th ave, Delta

-Both in-class learning and practicum take place at the Tsawwassen Farm School teaching farm.
-Practicum takes place on the teaching farm with a vegetable market garden, an orchard, and a traditional medicine garden.
-Farm School incubator plots are also on the site which allows for our students to interact with incubator farmers and be a part of the farming community.
-Students will also have an opportunity to take part in field trips visiting other farms in the Lower Mainland region.
+Both in-class and practicum learning take place at the Tsawwassen Farm School teaching farm.
+Students will also have an opportunity to take part in (optional) field trips visiting other farms in the Lower Mainland region.
+Farm School incubator plots are also on the site which allows current students to interact with incubator farmers and be a part of the farming community.

 The Farm School program operates as a cost-recovery program where all fees go back into developing the farm and education program.
 Our cost/fee structures are competitive with similar programs.
 Students must be enrolled as a Cohort students, committing to the whole 9 months of the program

 These students are committed to and sign-up for the full program core classes and practicum.
 A non-refundable deposit of $500 is due at the time of application and the balance of $4,500 by the start of classes or in scheduled payments.

 Cohort Students may also be eligible for incubator farming sites.

 Couples, an incorporated entity, or community organization may qualify to be considered as one enrollee with one designated representative eligible to attend individual core classes.
 Contact us to see if you or your group qualifies.
 Payment of tuition through installments is an option, please contact the Farm School Coordinator for more information.